ABTSoftware/SciChart.Wpf.Examples/Examples/SciChart.Examples/Resources/ExampleSourceFiles/PerformanceDemos2D/ScatterPerf/ScatterChartPerformanceTest.xaml.c.txt

                 // Bind to scichart
                 Action bindData = () => { BindData(dataSeries); };
                 Dispatcher.BeginInvoke(bindData);

             }).After(200).OnThread(TimedMethodThread.Background).Go();
         }

         private void BindData(XyDataSeries<double, double> dataSeries)
         {
-            // must be called on UI thread, as DataSeries is a dependency property
+            // Must be called on UI thread, as DataSeries is a dependency property
-            // Note in MVVM you can bind RednerableSeries.DataSeries to a property in VM and update in any thread. using (sciChart.SuspendUpdates())
+            // Note in MVVM you can bind RenderableSeries.DataSeries to a property in VM and update in any thread. using (sciChart.SuspendUpdates())
             {
                 foreach (var rSeries in sciChart.RenderableSeries)